Secrets of Visual eCommerce Retail: How to Leverage Influencers in the Age of Instagram

 Summing it up

-In this post, we spoke about the future of eCommerce in light of visual marketing trends, as well as how to leverage Instagram influencers as part of that trend.
+In this post, we spoke about the future of eCommerce in light of visual merchandising and marketing trends, as well as how to leverage Instagram influencers as part of that trend.
 The most important thing you can come away with is:

 - You can easily leverage influencers on social media to promote your brand visually without breaking the bank.
 Consider the following chart from cpcstrategy: